-Hike and Soak in the Cascades this Winter
+Hike and Soak in the Cascades Near Eugene This Winter

-Did you know the Willamette Valley AVA reaches from the top of the Oregon Coast Range to the west and to the peaks of the Cascade Mountains in the east?
+Did you know the Willamette Valley reaches from the crest of the Oregon Coast Range in the west to the peaks of the Cascade Mountains in the east?

-Visit Salt Creek Falls, just more than an hour east of Eugene, is the second highest single drop waterfall, and possibly the most beloved Oregon winter waterfall of all.
-With an impressive 286 foot drop into a scenic canyon and easy access, Salt Creek Falls offers a huge reward for little effort.
+Salt Creek Falls, just more than an hour east of Eugene, is the second highest single-drop waterfall in Oregon.
+With an impressive 286-foot drop into a scenic canyon and easy access, Salt Creek Falls offers a huge reward for little effort.
 The primary observation platform at the top of the waterfall is only 50 yards from the parking lot.
 The platform is wheelchair accessible with railings that accommodate wheelchair sightlines.
 (Just keep in mind that the parking area and trail may be covered in snow throughout winter; pack along microspikes, snowshoes, or other traction devices just to be safe.)

 For those willing to adventure a little further, snowshoeing from Salt Creek Falls to nearby Diamond Creek Falls is an unforgettable experience.
-The Diamond Creek Falls Trail #3598 is a difficult 2.5 mile (4 km) loop that goes east and crosses Forest Road 5893-420.
+The Diamond Creek Falls Trail #3598 is a difficult 2.5-mile (4 km) loop that goes east and crosses Forest Road 5893-420.
 Here, you can look back and see the cliffs of Mt.
 David Douglas.
-The trail continues through the forest crossing Forest Road 5893-420 once again and heads northeast back to the Salt Creek Falls Observation Site.
+The trail continues through the forest, crossing Forest Road 5893-420 once again and heading northeast back to the Salt Creek Falls Observation Site.
 And after you’ve checked out the scenic waterfalls, start planning your next trip—and learn more about the waterfalls of the Willamette Valley.

-For families looking for a more kid-friendly activity, visit the nearby Salt Creek Sno-Park, where families can sled or tube down a significant hill.
+For families looking for a more kid-friendly activity, visit the nearby Salt Creek Sno-Park, where a somewhat steep hill offers plenty of opportunities for sledding and tubing.